 If you are using canned beans make sure to drain them and rinse well to remove any extra salt.
 It also helps take away the tinny taste that canned beans sometimes have.

 Next up is to choose a grain.
 Time is usually a deciding factor for me.
 Couscous and bulgar cook up fast, so they heat up your kitchen the least.
-In fact, you can even cheat and heat up the water in a microwave.
+In fact, you can even cheat and heat up the water in the microwave.
 Don’t forget that there’s a rainbow of grains like rice, farro, millet, quinoa, and many more to choose from.
-If you’re gluten-free try brown rice couscous – it’s really tasty.
+If you’re on a gluten-free diet, try brown rice couscous – it’s really tasty.
 I cook up an extra cup of whatever grain I’m making for dinner and stash it in the fridge.
 Then it’s even easier to make a last minute meal on a day too blistering to think about turning on the stove.

 I like to use these salads to clean out the fridge the day before my CSA arrives.
 You can use raw or lightly steamed veggies depending on your preference.
 A nice raw blend is chopped bell pepper, scallions, shredded carrot, cubed cucumber, minced spinach, and an heirloom tomato straight from the garden.
 I like to lightly steam green beans, carrots, and peas.
 You can even cook up some baby potatoes, turnips, beets, and other root veggies to toss in.